GoogleChrome/developer.chrome.com/site/en/docs/apps/overview/index.md

 ### Extend your development capability {: #extend }

-You might be thinking, “If I write a standard web application, I can run it on any platform that has a web browser.”
+You might be thinking, "If I write a standard web application, I can run it on any platform that has a web browser."
 Of course, this is absolutely right, but remember that Chrome Apps extend your development capacity beyond what you can do with traditional web apps:

 - Chrome Apps can integrate seamlessly into the desktop and look more like desktop applications than